The Development of Article V, U.S. Constitution, at the Federal Convention of 1787

 The dispute at the convention of 1787 was whether Congress (under the second Constitution then being drafted by the Delegates) should have any power over amendments:

-- Mr. Randolph & George Mason wanted States to be able to make amendments without the assent of Congress (May 29, June 11) and in a manner which did not depend on Congress (Sep 15, 1787).
+- Mr. Randolph & George Mason wanted The People to be able to make amendments without the assent of Congress (May 29, June 11) and in a manner which did not depend on Congress (Sep 15, 1787).

 - Several questioned the propriety of making Congress’ assent to amendments unnecessary (June 11, 1787).